 At the end of each academic year, each student's academic standing is reviewed to determine if the minimum requirements are being maintained.
 In the event that the student fails to meet the minimum requirements, the student is placed on Financial Aid Suspension.
 Students placed on Financial Aid Suspension may appeal, in writing, to the Satisfactory Academic Progress Appeals Committee.
-A student wishing to appeal the Committee’s decision may do so, in writing, to the President of the University.
 If granted an appeal, a student will be placed on Financial Aid Probation.

 Financial aid is based in part on enrollment status.
 Changes in enrollment may require changes to a financial aid award.
 See the add/drop/withdrawal policies in this catalog or on the UMFK website for further information.

 When a student receiving Title IV student financial aid withdraws from all courses, the aid must be adjusted in accordance with rules established by the U.S. Department of Education.
-These calculations may result in the student owing a University balance.
+These calculations may result in the student owing the Federal Government and/or the University.

 The day the student officially withdraws is determined to be the withdrawal date.
 If the student ceases to attend without providing official notification of withdrawal to the institution, the midpoint of the payment period will be the withdrawal date for the purpose of returning Title IV funds.